Watergate scandal: Political and professional

-In 1977, Nixon—hoping to improve his legacy and effectively broke—accepted $600,000 to do a series of interviews with British journalist David Frost.
-Nixon expected Frost to be amenable and was surprised by his combative questions, leading Nixon to declare "When the President does it, that means that it is not illegal."
-Although Nixon formally apologized for Watergate after the interview, his legacy remained tarnished.
-The Watergate Hotel has conversely embraced the scandal, incorporating it into its theming and converting the room where Hunt and Liddy communicated by radio into the "scandal suite".
-The Rosslyn garage where Woodward met with Deep Throat was demolished in 2017; its site is marked with a state historical marker.

 Cultural impact and depictions

 Watergate is often regarded as the climactic moment in the loss of American trust in government following the Vietnam War.
-Bill Schneider writes that although American political cynicism did not "start with Watergate...
+Journalist Bill Schneider writes that although American political cynicism did not "start with Watergate...
 Watergate turned an erosion of public confidence into a collapse".
 It left such an impression that post-Watergate scandals are often named with the suffix "-gate".
 These range from genuine political scandals like Koreagate to the sports scandal Deflategate and the discredited Pizzagate conspiracy theory.
-The paranoia of the "Watergate era" is often associated with a subgenre of 1970s conspiracy thriller cinema, such as Francis Ford Coppola's The Conversation (1974) or Three Days of the Condor (1975), although production for some began before the scandal's zenith and are partly a reflection of the period's zeitgeist.
+The paranoia of the "Watergate era" is often associated with a subgenre of 1970s conspiracy thrillers, such as cinematic releases such as Francis Ford Coppola's The Conversation (1974) or Three Days of the Condor (1975), and Washington: Behind Closed Doors (1977), which depicts the lead up to Watergate, on television.
+In some cases, production had begun before the scandal's zenith and are partly a reflection of the period's zeitgeist.

 Over thirty Watergate participants have written memoirs.
 Woodward and Bernstein's 1974 book All the President's Men was adapted into a 1976 film of the same name by Alan J. Pakula—in which Watergate guard Frank Wills played himself.
 Although not used in the book, the phrase "follow the money" became part of the American lexicon after its use in the movie: Graff calls it the second most famous Watergate quote after "I am not a crook".
 The book also popularized the term "ratfucking" to describe covert political espionage.
 Other depictions include Oliver Stone's Nixon (1996) and Frost/Nixon (2008), adapted from a Tony-winning play of the same name.